 The due diligence process can be divided into three main areas: financial, legal, and operational.

 Financial due diligence is the process of investigating the financial health of a company.
-You’ll need to review the company’s financial statements, tax returns, and other financial documents.
+You’ll need to analyze the company’s financial statements, tax returns, and other financial documents.
 You’ll also need to assess the company’s debt situation and its ability to pay its bills on time.

 Legal due diligence

 Legal due diligence is the process of investigating the legal aspects of a company.
-You’ll need to review the company’s articles of incorporation, bylaws, contracts, and leases.
+You’ll need to analyze the company’s articles of incorporation, bylaws, contracts, and leases.
 You’ll also need to assess any legal risks that could impact the business.

 Operational due diligence

 Operational due diligence is the process of investigating the day-to-day operations of a company.
-You’ll need to review the company’s policies and procedures, as well as its customer base and supplier relationships.
+You’ll need to analyze the company’s policies and procedures, as well as its customer base and supplier relationships.
 You’ll also need to assess the company’s management team and its ability to execute its business plan.

 The negotiation process of buying a small business